 9. FEES PAYABLE:

-Club Annual Subscription Fees, Joining Fees, Green Fees, Match Fees, and Membership Fees shall be set by the Managing Committee and they shall be confirmed at the Annual General Meeting, or else at an Extraordinary General Meeting called for that specific purpose.
+Club Annual Subscription Fees, Temporary Subscription Fee, Joining Fees, Green Fees, Match Fees, Membership Fees shall be set by the Managing Committee and they shall be confirmed at the Annual General Meeting, or else at an Extraordinary General Meeting called for that specific purpose.
 The Committee shall make whatever arrangements it considers necessary for the payment and collection of all fees.
 The Hangleton Bowling Club’s Treasurer shall be solely responsible for control of the Club Account(s) into which all Subscription Fees, Joining Fees, Green Fees, Match Fees and Membership Fees shall be paid together with any other funds the Committee decides should be available for club use.
 All expenditure which is on behalf of the Club shall be made from the Club Fund with the agreement of the Managing Committee.
 The annual fees shall fall due on the 1st of May each year, and should be paid before 21st of May.
 Members wishing to enter competitions should pay all fees before the second Sunday after the “Opening of Season,” to be eligible for competitions.
 No member shall be eligible to play any competition or match until their fees have been paid in full, nor shall they be able to vote at a general meeting.
 In the event of his/her fees remaining unpaid after 21 days of the Opening Day without a satisfactory explanation then he/she may be excluded from the Club.
 The Managing Committee may permit a new club member to enter competitions once their membership has been approved.

 ANNUAL SUBSCRIPTION FEE: An annual subscription paid for Club membership.